petertait/petertait.com/src/pages/About/content.md

-I’m Peter, currently based in Bath/London working as a user experience and interface designer at pebble {code} – a digital innovation consultancy.
+I’m Peter, currently based in Bath working as a freelance multifunctional designer and frontend developer.
+Previously a Senior UI/UX Designer at pebble {code}.

 Having gained a first-class honours degree in graphic design at the University of Southampton, I’ve established a focus on an interactive and refined process.